top of page

 who chooses to pay the seasonal rate as specified on the registration form.
 They may qualify to

-become a Designated Stall Holder once they have met certain requirements (see Designated
+become a Designated Stall Holder once they have met certain requirements (see Designate

 Stall Holder).
-Until designated, their placement at the Market is at the discretion of the Market
+Until so designed their placement at the Market is at the discretion of the Market

 Manager.